-European Association for Study of Liver (EASL) and Latin American Association for the Study of the Liver (ALEH) (Castera et al., 2015)
+European Association for Study of Liver (EASL) and Latin American Association for the Study of the Liver (ALEH)

 Guidelines from the EASL and ALEH state that "Serum biomarkers can be used in clinical practice due to their high applicability (>95%) and good interlaboratory reproducibility.
-However, they should be preferably obtained in fasting patients (particularly those including hyaluronic acid) and following the manufacturer's recommendations for the patented tests (Castera et al., 2015)."
+However, they should be preferably obtained in fasting patients (particularly those including hyaluronic acid) and following the manufacturer's recommendations for the patented tests" (Castera et al., 2015).
 The guidelines provide a list of several serum biomarkers including GGT.

-European Society for Paediatric Gastroenterology, Hepatology and Nutrition (ESPGHAN) (Vos et al., 2017)
+European Society for Paediatric Gastroenterology, Hepatology and Nutrition (ESPGHAN)